Empirical Precision

 • Component Management: Keep a detailed inventory of your reloading components, including bullets, powders, primers, and brass.

-• Load Data Management: Develop, save, and manage your specific handload recipes.
+• Load Data Management: Develop, save, and manage your specific handload recipes and commercial ammunition.

 • Target Management: Upload images of your targets to create a digital library for analysis.

-• Impact Marking & Analysis: Load a saved target, mark your aim and impact points, and instantly calculate critical statistics like group size, mean radius, and standard deviation.
+• Impact Marking & Analysis: Digitize your targets by marking points of aim and impact, then instantly calculate critical statistics like Mean Radius and Standard Deviation.

 Recommended Workflow: